-Wild Red King Crab, delicious, rare, hard to catch, and highly sustainable.
+Wild Red King Crab, delicious, hard to catch, and highly sustainable.
 This much sort after product is one of the most desirable seafood in the world of gastronomy.

 In this article, we take you through the step by step of cooking the perfect king crab to enjoy hot or cold.

 Grading: King crab clusters are made up of three legs and one claw held together by the shoulder joint.
 Each whole king crab has a killer claw and feeder claw, the latter being roughly half the size as the killer claw.
-Both claws are succulent and tasty but do add up a dramatic difference to the weigh of each cluster.
+Both claws are succulent and tasty but do add up a dramatic difference to the weight of each cluster.
 They are very easy to cook and the meat is easily extracted including the shoulder joint that also contains some delicious white meat.

 King crab is graded by weight and sold by weight increments as such 1XL, 2XL, 3XL etc. It is essential to point out that all raw clusters are ultra quick frozen then dipped into a tank of icy cold water that creates a protective frozen outer glaze around the shell to help preserve the tenderness of the raw meat inside.
 This does add to the weight by approximately 15%.
 A 2XL cluster weighs between 1kg - 1.3kg and should yield around 400g of white meat.

-From frozen it is very simple to remove single legs or the claw if you do not want to use all the crab at once.
+Preparation: From frozen it is very simple to remove single legs or the claw if you do not want to use all the crab at once.

 Remove the crab from the packaging and Defrost on a plate or tray in the fridge overnight.